 , respectively [/UI]

 .
-Obviously this field of the meta information denotes the Log Domain associated with the Log Statement.
+Obviously this field of the meta-information denotes the Log Domain associated with the Log Statement.

 The Log Domains chosen in this sample obviously group the Log Statements of the application into two sets, one for Log Statement concerning information about the 'user interface', the other about HTTP communication.
 Now, we can control the Verbosity of the two sets independently.
 We are using another default parameter that we previously omitted.
 Imagine, the UI of your application works well, but you have some problems with HTTP connections: